-Otero County Offices & Landfill will be CLOSED on Friday, March 29th, in observance of Good Friday.
+Otero County offices & Landfill will be CLOSED on December 24th & 25th, 2024 in observance of Christmas Eve & Christmas Day.

 1